nning/david/README.md

-David is a CoAP server with Rack interface to bring the illustrious family of Rack compatible web frameworks into the Internet of Things. **Currently, it is in a development state on not ready for use in production.**
+David is a CoAP server with Rack interface to bring the illustrious family of Rack compatible web frameworks into the Internet of Things. **Currently, it is in a development state and probably not ready for use in production.**

 ## Usage